RobotComponents/RobotComponents-Documentation/index.md

 [**Simulation Components**]({{ site.baseurl }}{% link docs/Robot Components/Simulation/index.md %})**:** These components are used to visually approximate the movement behavior of the robot before running the RAPID program and system modules on an ABB IRC5 robot controller.

 [**Utility Components**]({{ site.baseurl }}{% link docs/Robot Components/Utility/index.md %})**:** These components support other component categories with extra functionality.

+**NOTE:** By selecting **Documentation** from the right-click menu of any robot components component in grasshopper, the corresponding documentation page opens up in the browser.